mjzurowski/sgm/README.md

 ## Signal Generation and Modelling

 This code can be used to produce a DM event rate spectrum as a function of observed energy.
 A minimal example is shown in Demo.ipynb.
 The idea behind this is that a large number of different models/detectors/velocity distributions can be saved internally and combined in whatever way the user chooses.
 New versions of each can easily be included where desired, and used with existing versions of the others.
-Further details about how the calculation is performed can be found in the pdf document attached (rate_calc)
+Further details about how the calculation is performed can be found in the pdf document attached (rate_calc).

 The calculation is performed using a number of user defined objects:

 1. Target (target.py)
 A target is a nucleus able to undergo scattering.
 It should be defined with its mass number and nuclear form factors.
 The current targets are available:
-- Na (na.py)
+- Na (targets.py)
+- I (targets.py)

 2. DM model (dmmodel.py)
 The user must define a DM interaction model (as a function of recoil energy) by creating a new "DMModel" object which requires definition of a minimum velocity (in units of km/s) and a differential cross section (in units of cm2/eV).
 These will both (probably) be a function of target objects which will be read in as an argument for the functions.